Art Commentary Program

 Purpose of the Program

-Wick Monet is dedicated to enriching the Pittsburgh artistic landscape by:
+Wick Monet is dedicated to enriching participants’ artistic landscapes by:

 • Repositioning Existing Resources: Creating mechanisms that elevate individuals' passion for art, providing structure, and building confidence.